 When you (or a loved one) experience a personal injury caused by the fault or negligence of another person (not your fault), you may be entitled to compensation.
 It pays to talk to an attorney specializing in personal injury who can represent you in seeking compensation or file a lawsuit if necessary.

-When you require medical help or procedure you seek the advice, opinion and care of medical professionals who can help.
-Sometimes you must entrust your life to the medical professionals; may it be for simple outpatient procedure or a complex brain surgery.
+When you require medical help or procedure you seek the advice, opinion, and care of medical professionals who can help.
+Sometimes you must entrust your life to the medical professionals; may it be for a simple outpatient procedure or complex brain surgery.
 You entrust your life to a medical professional and assume that they will take care of you and be responsible for giving you the proper and appropriate care.
-However, in some instances a medical professional is negligent and caused severe damage, injury or even death.
-This is when its appropriate to sue the medical professional for medical malpractice.
+However, in some instances, a medical professional is negligent and caused severe damage, injury, or even death.
+This is when it's appropriate to sue the medical professional for medical malpractice.

 Workers’ compensation laws are designed to protect employees who are injured on the job.
-Under the workers compensation law, an employer is responsible for any injuries sustained by their “on-the-clock” employees regardless of whether or not the employer is responsible for causing those injuries.
+Under the workers' compensation law, an employer is responsible for any injuries sustained by their “on-the-clock” employees regardless of whether or not the employer is responsible for causing those injuries.

 We have all experienced the embarrassing or sometimes painful effects of gravity by tripping or falling.
 While most of the time we are able to get up and brush up ourselves off after a momentary loss of equilibrium, some of these accidents can result in severe personal injury.
 When your injury is caused by the negligence of someone else-someone who had the knowledge and ability to remove the dangers in your path or better alert to the hazardous surface condition-you may have a personal injury lawsuit.

 Generally, when victims of personal injury accidents seek legal action, they want to be compensated for their medical bills, time and money lost from work, loss of the ability to work, and pain and suffering (compensatory damages).
 Basically, plaintiffs want to be reimbursed for the expense of taking care of their injury and the effects that injury has had on their day-to-day lives.
-However, if the injury is caused by an egregious conduct and not just through negligence of another an amount in addition to the regular compensation may be awarded to the victim as punitive damages.
+However, if the injury is caused by egregious conduct and not just through the negligence of another an amount in addition to the regular compensation may be awarded to the victim as punitive damages.